olleseger/meter/README.md

 ## Introduction
 ![bild](bilder/aidon.jpg)
 There it is!
 The brand new Aidon 6534 power meter.
-It has a RJ12 connector
+It has an `RJ12` connector.
+You can read 27 measurement values from it.

 ## Things needed
 - A Raspberry Pi 4
 - A [USB-serial cable](https://www.kjell.com/se/produkter/el-verktyg/arduino/moduler/luxorparts-usb-till-seriell-adapter-for-arduino-p88064)